dereroshidat/Caramella-AI-Assistant-Chatbot/README.md

 - Steps:
   1) Create `models/` if it does not exist.
   2) Download the GGUF file and place it at `models/qwen2.5-1.5b-instruct-q5_k_m.gguf`.
-  3) If you use a different path or filename, set `RAG_MODEL_PATH` in `.env` accordingly.
-  4) Keep model files out of Git; they are large and not versioned here.

 ## Quick Start